-- level of secure storage for equipment and hard-copy as you would in our buildings.
+- storage for equipment and hard-copy as you would in our buildings.
 You must get approval for storing our data in premises not managed by us from your manager if the location is anything other than your permanent office base. - 5.
 On most systems this can be done by selecting 'public network' when setting up the access.
-Otherwise it will need to be done manually in the web browser options. - 6.
+Otherwise it will need to be done manually in the web browser options.
+All school data must be permanently deleted from a personal device when no longer being worked on or when the employee leaves the school - 6.
 You should have access to systems or a log which allow you to 'sign-out' or record what information you are taking custody of, when taken, when returned and (if appropriate) why and under whose authority.
 Where such facilities are available they must be used. - 7.
 Most employees who handle Official-Sensitive data will have been located with those of similar roles or be in self-contained spaces.
-However, there is always the possibility of unauthorised persons being in the vicinity when you may need to discuss sensitive personal data with colleagues near you or over the phone, or display on a screen.
+However, there is always the possibility of unauthorised persons being in the vicinity when you may need to discuss sensitive personal data with colleagues near you or over the phone or display on a screen.
 You must make sure as the person who is custodian of the information that it is appropriate to discuss or display the information in the circumstances.
 You must make sure that if you are overhearing or otherwise being exposed to data to which you should not have access, you alert the information custodian to the fact that they are not managing the information appropriately. - 8.
 Make sure that you lock your screen at all times if you leave your laptop/ desktop or phone unattended to avoid someone accessing your account without your knowledge.
 Always supervise and monitor anyone using your device in the strictly limited circumstances where allowing someone access is acceptable (for example a service user in their home may need to read content on your screen and select options from menus). - 9.
 This is including but not limited to computers, printers, phones, tablets and cameras.
-Order equipment through us and follow any conditions of use associated with an exception to policy, and follow any standard instructions that are supplied with the device.
-Where technically feasible, encryption will be applied to secure the contents of storage devices. - 10.
+The school must authorise in writing any use of personal devices to process school data.
+The school must ensure that appropriate security is implemented on the personal device - 10.
 Ensure that no-one in your vicinity can see and read the screen of your device.
 This applies to working in public places (such as cafes with Wi-Fi), in partner organisations' offices, and even when hotdesking within our premises when viewing Official-Sensitive data unless you are certain that others around you are allowed to see similar data. - 11.
 Do not approve any offer from your device's browser to save your password when logging in to OWA. - 12.
 Make use of the facilities for secure disposal of paper documents and IT storage devices. - 13.
 Follow a leavers checklist with your manager - 14.
 Raise a security incident and inform your manager.
 Provide any information requested of you by an investigating officer - 15.
 Follow the instructions provided to you with your equipment - 16.
 Follow the instructions provided to you with your equipment - 17.
 Request an exception to policy request have your case considered - 18.
 Ensure that any equipment given or received by you is through our processes - 19.
 Follow the Security Incidents policy

-What if I need to do something against the policy?
+What if I need to do something against this policy?